Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 When we say a song is in a minor key, such as the key of A minor, for example, we mean that most of its notes correspond with those of the scale of A minor.
 Not all of the scale notes need to be used in a song, and some foreign "out-of-scale" notes may also be included if the songwriter requires them.

-In addition, the notes are arranged in such a way that the first note of the A minor scale, A, features prominently as the principal note (or tonic) to which all the others relate in pitch.
+In addition (still using the example key of A minor), the notes would be arranged in such a way that the first note of the A minor scale, A, features prominently as the principal note (or tonic) to which all the others relate in pitch.
 It's these unique pitch relationships between the notes that give minor key music its distinctive sound.

 As is the case with major keys, all minor keys are exactly the same as each other, whether it's A minor or B minor or whatever.
 In all cases, the pitches will be different but the pitch relationships between the notes will stay exactly the same.
 A song in the key of D minor will sound exactly the same if you change the key to E minor.
 The pitch will be a little higher, but the song's minor-key quality will remain intact, whether the song is sad, serene, sleepy or whatever.